Chapter 9 Access to healthcare

 - Health services are of good quality.

-- Health services does not expose households to financial hardship.
+- Health services do not expose households to financial hardship.

 In most countries, universal health coverage is seen as something to work towards rather than something that can be achieved in the short-term.
 Importantly, if a country has made a commitment to universal health coverage, it is committed to: